Czech Republic: Climate

-Environment
+Biodiversity and conservation

 As of 2020, the Czech Republic ranks as the 21st most environmentally conscious country in the world in Environmental Performance Index.
 It had a 2018 Forest Landscape Integrity Index mean score of 1.71/10, ranking it 160th globally out of 172 countries.
 The Czech Republic has four National Parks (Šumava National Park, Krkonoše National Park, České Švýcarsko National Park, Podyjí National Park) and 25 Protected Landscape Areas.
+The fauna of the Czech Republic includes a wide variety of animal species.
+Some species (especially endangered ones) are bred in reserves.
+Among the rare animals are, for example, eagles, ospreys, bustards, and storks.

-Government
+Government and politics

 The Czech Republic is a pluralist multi-party parliamentary representative democracy.
 The Parliament (Parlament České republiky) is bicameral, with the Chamber of Deputies (Poslanecká sněmovna, 200 members) and the Senate (Senát, 81 members).
 The members of the Chamber of Deputies are elected for a four-year term by proportional representation, with a 5% election threshold.
 There are 14 voting districts, identical to the country's administrative regions.
 The Chamber of Deputies, the successor to the Czech National Council, has the powers and responsibilities of the now defunct federal parliament of the former Czechoslovakia.
 The members of the Senate are elected in single-seat constituencies by two-round runoff voting for a six-year term, with one-third elected every even year in the autumn.
 This arrangement is modeled on the U.S. Senate, but each constituency is roughly the same size and the voting system used is a two-round runoff.

 The president is a formal head of state with limited and specific powers, who appoints the prime minister, as well the other members of the cabinet on a proposal by the prime minister.
-From 1993 until 2012, the President of the Czech Republic was selected by a joint session of the parliament for a five-year term, with no more than two consecutive terms (2x Václav Havel, 2x Václav Klaus).
+From 1993 until 2012, the President of the Czech Republic was selected by a joint session of the parliament for a five-year term, with no more than two consecutive terms (Václav Havel and Václav Klaus were both elected twice).
 Since 2013, the president has been elected directly.
 Some commentators have argued that, with the introduction of direct election of the President, the Czech Republic has moved away from the parliamentary system and towards a semi-presidential one.
 The Government's exercise of executive power derives from the Constitution.
 The members of the government are the Prime Minister, Deputy prime ministers and other ministers.
 The Government is responsible to the Chamber of Deputies.
 The Prime Minister is the head of government and wields powers such as the right to set the agenda for most foreign and domestic policy and choose government ministers.